nelson-group/pycourse/README.md

 Email with any questions or suggestions: dnelson@uni-heidelberg.de

-The lectures (Jupyter notebooks) have been partly inspired by previous contributions from Thomas Robitaille, Markus Demleitner, Robert Schmidt, Yiannis Tsapras, and Guilia Despali.
+The lectures (Jupyter notebooks) have been partly inspired by previous contributions from Thomas Robitaille, Markus Demleitner, Robert Schmidt, Yiannis Tsapras, and Giulia Despali.